finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // QuotesApi apiInstance = apiFactory.build(QuotesApi.class);

         QuotesApi apiInstance = ApiFactoryBuilder.build(fileName).build(QuotesApi.class);
         String scope = "scope_example"; // String | The scope of the quotes to delete.
         Map<String, QuoteId> requestBody = new HashMap(); // Map<String, QuoteId> | The quotes to delete keyed by a unique correlation id. try {
+            // uncomment the below to set overrides at the request level
+            // AnnulQuotesResponse result = apiInstance.deleteQuotes(scope, requestBody).execute(opts);

             AnnulQuotesResponse result = apiInstance.deleteQuotes(scope, requestBody).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {